 Gawine Spelling Variations

-spelling variations of the surname Gawine were found.
+Within the archives researched, many different spelling variations of the surname Gawine were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 Gavigan, Gavin, Gavihan, Gavahan, Gavan, Gavagain, Gavagan, Gaven, Gavin, Gavighan and many more.

 Early Notables of the Gawine family (pre 1700)